-In order to achieve a spatial resolution comparable to catheter angiography, theoretically a 16-fold increase of the radiation dose would be needed since an increase of spatial resolution proportionally increases image noise in standard filtered back projection (FBP) reconstructions.13 Recently implemented noise-reduction reconstruction algorithms, the so-called iterative reconstruction, in combination with dedicated sharp reconstruction algorithms theoretically allows decoupling of spatial resolution and image noise for better image quality and improved diagnostic performance for the evaluation of in-stent lumen (Figure 9) and coronary calcifications by reducing partial volume effects.^{41, 42}
+In order to achieve a spatial resolution comparable with catheter angiography, theoretically a 16-fold increase of the radiation dose would be needed, since an increase of spatial resolution proportionally increases image noise in standard filtered back projection (FBP) reconstructions.
+Recently implemented noise reduction reconstruction algorithms, the so-called iterative reconstruction, in combination with dedicated sharp reconstruction algorithms theoretically allow decoupling of spatial resolution and image noise for better image quality and improved diagnostic performance for the evaluation of in-stent lumen (Figure 9) and coronary calcifications by reducing partial volume effects.